a home for pino

 Even if we had the option of riding our bikes to town, we enjoyed walking there too.
 The road was quiet, few cars used it.
 Everytime we went out to walk, we'd spot a different creature on the bark of a tree, or scurrying across the road.
 During one of those walks we saw a mukade, a very large species of centipede that can grow up to 20 cm long.
 They had dark bodies, with the rest covered in bright oranges and reds — striking colors.
 The way their legs moved in perfect synchronous waves was hypnotic.
 While mukade were a rare sight, we'd see many crabs.
 All sorts.

 Another 'less fun' variety of insect found widely in Japan are cockroaches, or gokiburi（ゴキブリ）in Japanese.
 Japan's climate is ideal for gokiburi.
+So ideal, that for a while, they had a website forecasting the likelihood of cockroaches in your area.
 As soon as winter ends, they emerge, and frighten entire households.
 It doesn't matter if your home is clean or not, if they find a crack in the door they'll get in.
-We weren't careful in the beginning, not aware of their presence, but soon realized we'd need to close every crack to avoid unwanted lodgers.
+We weren't careful in the beginning, not aware of their presence, but soon realized we had to close every crack to avoid unwanted lodgers.
 Japan is no stranger to these creatures, with many products on the market to fight them.
 The most successful we tried being Gokiburi Hoihoi (ゴキブリホイホイ).
 The name makes me laugh.
 'Hoi Hoi' means 'Shoo!', or 'Shoo shoo cockroaches!'

 When you buy a box, you get a foldable 'house', a friendly motel, decorated with cute and colorful illustrations.
 A dream house for goki and friends.
 The house has a sticky flooring, as well as a bait inside it.
 On the first day I set up one of these outside in the cockpit, where they tend to linger and I caught 3 gokis.
 The next day, an extra two.
 Soon, the motel was fully booked.
 No vacancies.